dataresearchcenter/followthemoney/docs/docs/index.md

 ```

 !!! warning
-  It is tempting to simplify this model by assuming that entities derived from `schema:Thing` are node entities, and those derived from `schema:Interval` are edges.
+    It is tempting to simplify this model by assuming that entities derived from {{ schema_ref('Thing') }} are node entities, and those derived from {{ schema_ref('Interval') }} are edges.
 This assumption is false and will lead to nasty bugs in your code.

 ## Streams